 - Monday & Tuesday, December 24-25, 2018 - Christmas

 - Tuesday, January 1, 2019 New Year's Day

-ASCI believes that kinship caregivers have the primary responsibility to provide for all of the transportation/visitation needs of the child(ren) in their care whenever possible.
-ASCI will provide support with coordinating and developing of a plan for the transportation/visitation needs of the child in care.
+Whenever possible, ASCI believes that kinship caregivers have a primary responsibility to provide for all of the transportation/visitation needs of the child(ren) in their care.
+ASCI will provide support with coordinating and developing a plan for the transportation/visitation needs of the child in care.
 More specifically, A Second Chance, Inc. believes that children will experience less trauma when Kinship Caregivers arrange for, participate in, and provide transportation to the following:

 In order to facilitate positive connections, aide in timely permanency, and ensure that visitation occurs in the least restrictive and most natural and familiar setting, A Second Chance, Inc. believes that children experience less trauma when Kinship caregivers participate in the visitation between the child and their immediate family, and that such visits should occur in the home of the kinship caregiver, whenever possible.
 We understand that this new revisited posture will require training and retraining for the kinship caregiver.
 The training will equip them to manage the visits in their home and report any concerns that the organization must immediately address.
 The organization is committed to improving the overall child well-being and we believe that these measures will ensure the same.

 For more information please call 412-342-0600 and ask for the Transportation Department